b13/otf/README.md

 ```

 In case you want to add the FieldWizard to a field, which does not yet
-define any supported evaluation, you can simply add the evaluation to
+define any supported evaluation, you can simply add new evaluations to
 the `Field`.

 ````php